Glossary

 Incurral Date

-The date a claim is determined to be a liability of the organization in accordance with the terms of the health benefit plan.
-For health benefit plans where the claim must exceed a minimum threshold, for example where there is a deductible or elimination period, the incurral date may be the date claims begin to accumulate toward the threshold.
-(ASOP No. 5)
+The date a claim became a liability of the risk-bearing entity in accordance with the terms of the health benefit plan.
+For health benefit plans where the claim must exceed a minimum threshold, for example, where there is a deductible or elimination period, the incurral date may be the date claims begin to accumulate toward the threshold.
+(ASOP No. 5 Revision – Incurred Health and Disability Claims)

 The date a claim became a liability of the risk-bearing entity in accordance with the terms of the health benefit plan.
 For health benefit plans where the claim must exceed a minimum threshold, for example, where there is a deductible or elimination period, the incurral date may be the date claims begin to accumulate toward the threshold.